Toa Payoh MRT station

-Toa Payoh MRT station is an underground Mass Rapid Transit (MRT) station on the North South line (NSL) in Toa Payoh, Singapore.
+Toa Payoh MRT station is an underground Mass Rapid Transit (MRT) station on the North–South Line (NSL) in Toa Payoh, Singapore.
 Located in the town centre of Toa Payoh, it is integrated with the Toa Payoh Bus Interchange and the HDB Hub, headquarters of the Housing and Development Board.
 The station is underneath the intersection of three roads: Lorong 1 Toa Payoh, Lorong 2 Toa Payoh and Lorong 6 Toa Payoh.

 First announced in May 1982, construction of the station began in 1983 as part of Phase I of the MRT system.
-In August 1985, it became the first MRT station in Singapore to have its concrete structure completed.
+In August 1985, it became the first Mass Rapid Transit station in Singapore to have its concrete structure completed.
 It opened on 7 November 1987 and was one of the first MRT stations to operate in revenue service.
 It has a bright yellow scheme with a set of coloured tiles at the concourse level.

 History

 Toa Payoh station was included in the early plans of the MRT network published in May 1982.
 The first confirmation that the station would be among the Phase I stations (from Ang Mo Kio to Marina Bay) came in November that year.
 This segment was given priority as it passed through areas that had a higher demand for public transport, such as the densely populated housing estates of Toa Payoh and Ang Mo Kio and the Central Area.
 The line aimed to relieve the traffic congestion on the Thomson–Sembawang road corridor.